Sm1321/Gen_AI_Projects/README.md

 # Gen_AI_Projects
-### Projects USed with OpenAI,Ollama, and Other Free OpenSource.
+### Projects Used with OpenAI,Ollama, and Other Free  OpenSource.
+-

 ## Deployment